 “…ne•ol•o•gist \nē’älejest\ [prob. fr.
 F néologiste, fr. neologisme]: one who invents or uses new words or forms; one who makes innovations in language.

-According to the Oxford English Dictionary, the word neologist made its debut in around 1785, and its usage peaked in the early 1800s.
+According to the Oxford English Dictionary, the word neologist made its debut in 1785, and its usage peaked in the early 1800s.
 By proclaiming himself a neologist (sometime in 1970-71) —a term readily accepted by art historians and critics familiar with his work—artist Felipe Ehrenberg (b.
 1943, Mexico City) has resuscitated the term and breathes into it a modern meaning.
-And this is most appropriate for an artist who is best known as a pioneer of experimental art, an artist who has made innovations not only in written language as a respected cultural critic and journalist, but also in the language of the visual, where he has focused on both letter and phrase.
+This term is the most appropriate when describing an artist who is best known to be a pioneer of experimental art, an artist who has made innovations not only in written language as a respected cultural critic and journalist, but also in the language of the visual, where he has focused on both letter and phrase.

 Among his early innovations are his co-founding of Beau Geste Press (also called Libro Acción Libre) in England in 1968, his participation in the conceptual artists’ group Fluxus, his integration of political/humanitarian activism and art and his involvement in the Mexican Grupos movement of the 1970s.
 These innovations privilege a non-object oriented art in favor of an art of ideas, whose praxis wreaks havoc to an art market that depends upon the selling or promotion of art as a commodity.
 Ehrenberg’s approach to an art of ideas also strives to introduce “ethics” into a Western conceptual art equation primarily focused on matters of formalism and self-referentialism.
 He strongly believed that artists should actively acknowledge the socio-political context in which they find themselves, and perhaps even view “the practice of art as an element of social transformation.”…